ThIheb/Internship/Documentation.md

 This mapping is accomplished using a python script that takes two excel files (A mapping file and an instances file), then generates RDF triples in the Turtle (.ttl) format.
 The script is designed to read and interpret column-to-predicate mappings and create URI instances for entities.
 Whenever possible the script enriches entities with external data from external ontologies.
+The script utilizes RICO (Records in Contexts) ontology to describe archival records, agents, places and their relationships.

+## Overview:

+The script performs the Following key actions:

+1. **Reads mapping rules**: specific relationships defined in an Excel mapping file.
+2. **Processes Instance Data**: Iterates through archival data present in the Instances Excel file, going through the different sheets of the document (Serie, Sottoserie, Fascicolo, Documento).
+3. **Entity Extraction and Enrichment**: The automatic detection and creation for agents (People/Corporate Bodies), Dates and Places.
+4. **Geo-Enrichment**: Connects place names to GeoNames data (via local cache or API) to retrieve longitude and latitude as well as feature classes.
+5. **Hierarchy building**: Constructs an archival tree (RecordSets containing Records).
+6. **Serialization**: Outputs to a Turtle (.ttl) RDF file.